Back to Home

 7.4 Right to Restrict Processing

-You can limit our use of your data when:
+You can request limitation of processing when:

 - You contest the accuracy of the data